Skip to main content

 Five copy-paste prompts to find out what ChatGPT, Gemini, Claude, and Perplexity say about your brand.
 Takes five minutes, reveals blind spots you can't see in analytics.

 Someone is asking ChatGPT "what's the best [your category] tool" right now.
 Maybe they'll get your name.
 Maybe they won't.
-You have no way of knowing — Google Analytics can't track this, and there's no "AI impressions" tab in Search Console.
+You have no way of knowing, because Google Analytics can't track this, and there's no "AI impressions" tab in Search Console.
 This post shows you how to check if ChatGPT recommends your website, along with four other LLMs that matter.

 This matters more than it might seem.
 As of early 2026, ChatGPT handles over 2 billion queries per day.
 Gemini has over 750 million monthly users.
 A growing number of purchase decisions start with an AI assistant, not a search engine.
-If the AI skips your brand, that traffic is gone — and you'll never see a zero in any dashboard, because there's nothing to measure.
+If the AI skips your brand, that traffic is gone.
+You'll never see a zero in any dashboard, because there's nothing to measure.

 The industry calls this AI Visibility — part of a broader shift known as GEO, or Generative Engine Optimization.